 Non Plus Ultra

-In the bowl of a stand mixer, combine flour and lemon zest.
-Add butter and vanilla and beat with the dough hook.
-Add egg yolks one at a time and continue to beat until dough is smooth.
+- In the bowl of a stand mixer, combine flour, sugar and lemon zest.
+Add butter and vanilla and mix with the paddle.
+Add egg yolks one at a time and continue to beat until dough starts to come together.
+Transfer to a work surface and knead by hand for another minute until smooth.
 Divide the dough in two, wrap in saran wrap and chill for one hour.

-Beat egg whites and cream of tartar at medium speed until foamy.
+- Beat egg whites and cream of tartar at medium speed until foamy.
 Add powdered sugar and continue to beat until stiff peaks form, about 10 minutes.
-Fill piping bag with meringue and just snip the tip of the bag — no need for a piping tip– right before you are ready to pipe.
+Fill piping bag with meringue closed star tip or plain round one.

-Roll out the dough on powdered sugar dusted surface to a 1/4″ thickness.
-Cut out with 1 1/2″ inch round or linzer cookie cutters and place on cookie sheets.
-Only re-roll out scraps once.
-If you’re only able to bake one sheet at a time then place the other sheet in the fridge while its waiting.
+- Roll out the dough between two pieces of parchment to 3mm thickness.
+Cut out with 1½" inch round or linzer cookie cutters and place on cookie sheets.
+Only re-roll scraps once.
+Chill for 20 minutes.
 Pipe the meringue on each cookie with one fluid squeeze — not a beehive pattern.
-Bake at 300F for about 20 minutes but watch them.
-Pull them out when they are golden on the bottom of the cookie.
-Cool on racks and sandwich together with your favorite jam.
+Bake at 300°F for about 20 minutes but watch them.
+Pull them out when they are just golden on the bottom of the cookie.
+Cool on racks and sandwich together with your favorite jam– apricot and plum lekvar are popular ones.
 Keep at room temperature for 2 weeks.